 Predictability Is Comforting

-There is great comfort that comes from knowing what to expect, knowing how tomorrow is going to be and the next day after that.
+One of the reasons why facing an uncertain future when our partner has cancer is because as human beings, we feel safe when we know what to expect.
+There is a great comfort that comes from predictability; knowing how tomorrow is going to be and the next day after that.
 We like consistency, we like routine and schedule.
-We like predictability.
 We like to know what is going to happen next.

 When we have routine, our brain does not have to work so hard.